A Trusted Partner since 2018

 The process is liable to human error due to manual handling

 By considering SmallWorld (NICM) a single source regarding the operator’s logical and physical network topology, the system was selected to extract the customer impact for each planned work.
-On top of that, CORTEX Intelligent Automation orchestrated the end2end flow, and DTS (Data Transit System) facilitated the communication between the systems.
+On top of that, CORTEX automation was used to intelligently orchestrate the end2end flow, and DTS (Data Transit System) facilitated the communication between the systems.

 The key to the successful deployment of automating the Change Management’s verification and notifications of scheduled works is the strategy and methodology.
 Firstly, defining the vision of what the automated operations will be, assessing the current processes, and determining how to achieve this.